LandSciTech/ODMAP-NOBMWG/CODE_DESIGN.md

 I have added a details column which I am using to add more detailed instructions or explanations to the shiny inputs.
 In some cases this is placeholder text inside the text box, in others it is text that shows before the inputs.
+I you want to add details to a text output you can do that by changing element_type from "text" to "text_details".

 When a new type of input is needed you must: